SherJamYu/learngit/readme.txt

-git is a version control system
-Git is free software Change
-I changed readme file
-I changed read me file twice
+ I learn git first ,this is my first git file